jonasknobloch/mbpe/README.md

 mBPE acts as an extension to the [huggingface/tokenizers](https://github.com/huggingface/tokenizers) library and is designed to enhance segmentations produced by the byte-pair encoding tokenization algorithm[^1].
-Byte-pair encoding has been show to badly approximate morphological boundaries[^2], which is especially problematic for morphologically rich language.
+Byte-pair encoding has been shown to poorly approximate morphological boundaries[^2], which is especially problematic for morphologically rich language.
 By incorporating morphological knowledge into the pre-tokenization process, we aim to improve the quality of produced segmentations through an induced bias towards morphologically motivated sub-word boundaries.